linkedin/performance-quality-models/README.md

 # Personalize Performance with Performance Quality Models

 Performance Quality Models (or PQM in short) are a collection of AI models with a bold goal to predict various performance proxies (e.g. page load time (PLT) class) of any web page.
 Just like [netinfo’s effective type attribute](https://wicg.github.io/netinfo/#effectivetype-attribute), they predict, say the PLT class of any web request as good / poor.
 Their difference is explained in the FAQ section below.
-As PQMs use both device and network characteristics while predicting the PLT (or any proxy) class, it can be used to build, tricky to otherwise implement, impactful application features.
-Some example are,
+As PQMs use both device and network characteristics while predicting the PLT (or any proxy) class, it can be used to build impactful application features that are otherwise tricky to implement.
+Some examples are:
 1. Dynamically adjust the quality of images based on the current PLT class.
 Read [this blog](https://www.linkedin.com/pulse/personalizing-performance-adapting-application-real-time-pasumarthy) to learn more about our experience and results.
 2. Disable autoplay of videos on feed or elsewhere for slow devices
 3. Reduce the size of payload for poorer networks [[1](https://www.algolia.com/blog/engineering/netinfo-api-algolia-javascript-client/)]